 sage: P1.<x> = ZZ sage: p = 2*x+3 sage: q = 1/2 sage: parent(p) Univariate Polynomial Ring in x over Integer Ring sage: parent(p+q) Univariate Polynomial Ring in x over Rational Field

 Note that in principle the result would also make sense in the fraction field of ZZ['x'].
 However, Sage tries to choose a canonical common parent that seems to be most natural (QQ['x'] in our example).
 If several potential common parents seem equally natural, Sage will not pick one of them at random, in order to have a reliable result.
-The mechanisms which that choice is based upon is explained in the tutorial worksheet
+The mechanisms which that choice is based upon is explained in the thematic tutorial.

 No coercion into a common parent will take place in the following example: